 So that you can get your old electrical products recycled, Habitat have made a financial contribution toward the development of recycling collection points (known as Designated Collection Facilities) throughout the UK through membership of the Distributor Take Back Scheme (DTS).

 Habitat do not recycle electrical items in store.
-For your nearest recycling centre please click here.
+For your nearest recycling centre please check with your local council.

 UK households dispose of 1.2 million tonnes of electrical and electronic waste every year.
 This is the equivalent of 150,000 double decker buses and would be enough to fill the new Wembley Stadium 6 times over.